 - Slow down when driving between dusk and dawn.
 Wildlife are awake and travelling too.

 Pet safety in dog-friendly reserves

 Keep your dog on a leash:

 - In reserves where dogs are allowed.
 Leave your pets at home when visiting reserves where pets are not allowed.
-A list of dog prohibited reserves is available on the TCCS website.
+Refer to the City Services for information about dog-friendly recreation areas.